Skyscanner/backpack/decisions/dependencies-with-a-native-component.md

 ## Decision

-When an NPM dependency has a native component, we use a peer-dependency instead of a direct dependency.
+When an NPM dependency has a native component, we use a peer dependency instead of a direct dependency.

 ## Thinking